jake4679/git-got/README.md

 tools like gitorious.
 Currently the supported transports are scp, file, and srr (a type of multi-part encoded http server).

+## Installation

+In order to install you need to install a few dependencies first, we provide `requirements.txt` file which is compatible with pip to install the dependencies for you.
+It's recommended you install this into your user environment by
+running:

+    pip install -r requirements.txt

+The whole list may not be complete, we only tested it on OSX 10.11.4 running Python 2.7.11 provided by **brew**.

+Once you have your dependencies installed you need to add `src/git-got` to your a place available through your `$PATH` environment variable.

 ## Basic Usage
 To start using Git Got place the accompanying script into your path.
 Execute the following steps inside of an initialized repository.